Wiarton Ontario's first newspaper, the Echo made its debut in 1879.

 Consequently, good roads throughout the Bruce Peninsula meant a flourishing economy in Wiarton.

-These ambitions did not stop with Wiarton becoming the center of trade and commerce on the Bruce Peninsula.
-The ultimate aim of the town’s leaders was to compete and surpass Owen Sound as the most important Georgian Bay port in the region.
+These ambitions did not stop with Wiarton becoming the Bruce Peninsula's centre of trade and commerce The ultimate aim of the town’s leaders was to compete and surpass Owen Sound as the most important Georgian Bay port in the region.

 The newspaper claimed that as well as economic growth; improved access to the region would bring more prospective settlers to the Bruce Peninsula.